 - Total of 57 math questions and 57 English Language Arts questions, including the 10 field test questions in each section

 The new SHSAT very closely resembles the new SAT.
 Both tests are broken down into two main sections: one for English/verbal and the other for math.
 In both test the English/verbal sections tests students’ ability to find errors in writing and choose the best revision and answer reading comprehension questions based on a given passage(s).
 Both tests require the students to answer complex math questions and choose from four answer choices for the majority of the questions or grid-in answers for a select number of questions.

 The SHSAT is administered to determine admission into the specialized high schools in New York City, except for Fiorello H. Laguardia High School.
 For the specialized high schools, other than Laguardia, the SHSAT is the only item used in determining admission.
 This admission process is judged to be the least biased means of admission, in which teacher favoritism, differences in grading policies, and other factors are left out.

-Caddell Prep offers SHSAT Prep online for $19.95/month.
+Caddell Prep offers SHSAT Prep online.
 Test prep includes lessons and practice problems to help students become more familiar with and ready for the SHSAT.